nirmorgo/CarND-Behavioral-Cloning-P3/writeup.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* data_handling.py contains functions for loading and augmenting the data
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup_report.md or writeup_report.pdf summarizing the results